-11.1.1 Get started with Git
+12.1.1 Get started with Git

-If you are new to Git, read the Work with Git source control tutorial tutorial.
-The official git-scm.com website is also a good place to start.
-You can check the Books and videos available.
+If you are new to Git, the official git-scm.com website is a good place to start.
+You can check the Book and videos available in particular.

 You can find other useful videos and content in the Visual Studio Code documentation.